 Katherine Szarama, ally of former biologics chief Vinay Prasad, is no longer the acting director of the Center for Biologics Evaluation and Research.

-It is unclear if Szarama is still with the FDA.
-Citing an internal memo, CNBC reported Friday that Szarama will remain with the agency in a different capacity, while STAT News reported that she would be leaving the regulator.
+Szarama’s overall status at the FDA was unclear as of Friday.
+Citing an internal memo, CNBC reported that she will remain with the agency in a different capacity, while STAT News reported that she would be leaving the regulator.

 Like Szarama, Mikhail will serve as the CBER’s leader on an acting basis while the FDA searches for a permanent director.
 He will be the center’s fourth acting director and sixth leader since January 2025.